Pennsylvania Medical Marijuana Card

 Note that for a physician to be approved to issue medical marijuana certification in Pennsylvania, the healthcare provider must register with the state's Department of Health.
 Patients can find approved physicians under the Pennsylvania medical marijuana program using the Find a Practitioner link on the PADOH website.

-Can a Minor Get a Medical Marijuana Card in Pennsylvania?
+Can A Minor Get A Medical Marijuana Card In Pennsylvania?

 No. Minors (residents under 18) are not issued medical marijuana cards in Pennsylvania.
 However, they can still get medical marijuana with the help of caregivers.
 Before designating a caregiver, a minor must obtain certification for a qualifying medical condition from an approved physician in Pennsylvania.
 However, a minor's registration under the Pennsylvania medical marijuana program must be completed by their caregiver.
 All minors living with qualifying conditions are required to have caregivers.
 A minor's caregiver is typically the parent, legal guardian, or a third party who has been approved by the Pennsylvania Department of Health (PADOH).

-Can You Get a Medical Marijuana Card at 18 in Pennsylvania?
+Can You Get A Medical Marijuana Card At 18 In Pennsylvania?

 Yes.
 Minors are regarded as adults when they turn 18.
 At this age, they can apply directly for their medical marijuana cards in Pennsylvania without requiring to designate caregivers or obtain the consent of their parents or legal guardians.

-How to Renew Your Pennsylvania Medical Marijuana Card
+How To Renew Your Pennsylvania Medical Marijuana Card

 You no longer need to renew your medical marijuana card to continue using medical marijuana in Pennsylvania.
 You only need to renew the medical marijuana certification obtained from a verified healthcare professional.
 Sixty days before the expiration date on your patient certification, the Pennsylvania Department of Health will send you an electronic mail notifying you of the need to obtain a new patient certification.
 You may get a certification from any health care practitioner registered under the Pennsylvania medical marijuana program.
 The PMMP does not require that you obtain the new patient certification from the same physician who issued the initial certification.